 Segment::track(array( "userId" => "f4ca124298", "event" => "Article Bookmarked", "properties" => array( "title" => "Snow Fall", "subtitle" => "The Avalanche at Tunnel Creek", "author" => "John Branch" ) ));

-You’ll want to track events that are indicators of success for your site, like Signed Up, Item Purchased or Article Bookmarked.
+If you’re just getting started, some of the events you should track are events that indicate the success of your site, like Signed Up, Item Purchased or Article Bookmarked.